Home

 • AI Behaviour

-• Skillshot transfer mechanic
+• Skill shot transfer mechanic

-• Assisting development where I could
+• Assisting development wherever I could

 The Game